 Software interrupts (Interrupt ID #3) are triggered by writing the memory-mapped interrupt pending register msip for a particular hart.
-Other harts are able to write msip to trigger a software interrupt on any other hart in the S76-MC Core Complex.
-This allows for efficient interprocessor communication.
-The msip register is described in Table 95.
+The msip register is described in Table 89.

-Timer interrupts (Interrupt ID #7) are triggered when the memory-mapped register mtime is greater than or equal to the global timebase register mtimecmp, and both registers are part of the CLINT memory map. mtimecmp can be written by other harts to set up timer interrupts.
-The mtime and mtimecmp registers are generally only available in machine mode, unless the PMP grants user mode access to the memory-mapped region in which they reside.
+Timer interrupts (Interrupt ID #7) are triggered when the memory-mapped register mtime is greater than or equal to the global timebase register mtimecmp, and both registers are part of the CLINT memory map.
+The mtime and mtimecmp registers are generally only available in machine mode, unless the PMP grants user or supervisor mode access to the memory-mapped region in which they reside.